 Contributing to your future

 The CAAT Pension Plan makes it easy to save for retirement and build a stable, predictable retirement income.
-You contribute a percentage of your earnings into the Plan each pay and your employer matches your contributions dollar for dollar.
+You contribute a percentage of your earnings into the Plan each pay and your employer matches your contributions.

 Your contributions, and those of your employer, are prudently invested in the Plan fund from which your pension is paid when you retire.
 Contributions are used to fund your benefit, but your benefit is worth so much more than just the contributions you made.